 When I first started thinking about the carbon footprint of myNoise, it was clear that the major impact would be the website traffic itself.
 I do take the plane to travel and record sounds a couple of times a year, and I do work on a powerful computer that functions almost all day long.
 But the impact is negligible compared to the millions of pageviews that myNoise.net attracts each month, especially with pages that load a significant amount of audio data.
 The website tries to be efficient: sounds are not streamed but locally generated on your computer.
 Therefore, it doesn’t take more bandwidth whether you listen to a myNoise generator for one minute or for one day 🌱 Combatting carbon emissions starts with good practices.
 But these are not enough.

 In order to find the carbon equivalent of myNoise traffic, I sought advice from different professionals.
-Their estimations varied drastically, though they were all based on reputable sources!
+Their estimates varied drastically, though they were all based on reputable sources!
 I've been given references to the Shift Project (2018) which yields estimations between 0.05-2 gCO2e/MB (grams of carbon dioxide equivalent per megabyte) , as well as the ADEME quoting 35g for an email with a 1MB attachment (2019).
-This last figure is confirmed by a study made by Kieren Mayer , who compared console game distribution via broadband download to physical medium.
+This figure is similar than the one used by a study made by Kieren Mayer , who compared console game distribution via broadband download to physical medium.

 There are various ways to offset a carbon footprint.
 While the current trend is to promote clean-energy technologies, I opted for the old-fashioned way of planting trees 🌱 Through photosynthesis, trees absorb CO2 to produce oxygen and wood .
 There are two main reasons for my choice.
 First, I like the idea of planting trees.
 I've been recording a lot of natural soundscapes, and I am excited to participate in initiatives that aspire to regrow natural habitats such as rainforests and mangroves.
 Second, my brother volunteers in Graine de Vie (Seed For Life), an organization aiming to regrow forests in Madagascar.
-In ten years, they have planted 14,000,000 trees 🌱 Talk about an experience!
-I appreciate the fact that the founders are working on a voluntary basis and that they travel on their own expenses when supervising the work in progress.
+In ten years, they have planted more than 45,000,000 trees 🌱 since they started in 2009.
+Talk about an experience!
+I appreciate the fact that the founders are working on a voluntary basis and that they travel at their own expenses when supervising the work in progress.

 Graine de Vie cites an average sequestration of 5kg of CO2 per tree, per year, across a 20-year lifetime - that is, 100 kgC02e per tree.
 This is a conservative estimate.
-So, we asked the association to plant 6,000 trees on behalf of myNoise in 2019.
-It is my intention to follow this project closely and my hope to record the sound of the forest we plant, once wildlife has settled there.
+So, we asked the association to plant 6,000 trees on behalf of myNoise in 2019, but also in 2020 and 2021, for a total of 18,000 trees.

 It takes about 10MB for a generator to load.
 This means about 10 minutes of equivalent playing time at 128kbit/s, the standard rate for compressed audio files.
 So, the myNoise "non-streaming" model is efficient on a bandwidth level, only if a listener is spending more than 10 minutes on a myNoise generator.
 The average listening time is 3 minutes...
 This being noted, the myNoise audio model is the only viable one for me, as it decentralizes the computation power to the client browser, saving huge costs on the myNoise server side.
 Imagine if my server had to generate the audio streams for all its users.
 It would require a huge infrastructure and prevent me from working with donations.